 In this example, the function printString() receives a pointer to the first character of the string myStr.
 Inside the function, the pointer is used to access and print the entire string.

-3. Pointer arithmetic with strings

-Since a string is just a sequence of characters in memory, you can use pointer arithmetic to traverse the string.
+Pointer arithmetic with strings: Since a string is just a sequence of characters in memory, you can use pointer arithmetic to traverse the string.
 Pointer arithmetic is useful for accessing specific characters or iterating through the string.

 Example of traversing a string using a pointer: